We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 4. Nutmeg essential oil

 You may find that nutmeg essential oil makes a difference when suffering from respiratory conditions.
-A study found that inhaling nutmeg or nutmeg-derived oils decreased respiratory tract fluid in rabbits.
+A

 Try adding nutmeg essential oil to your diffuser to see if it helps your cough.
 Adjust the amount of nutmeg oil you diffuse based on the results of your congestion relief.
 Nutmeg helps loosen secretions (an expectorant).